ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

 3. Increment index $i:=i+1$ and goto step 2
 4. Return $L_i=T$ **END**

-The obvious counterpoint to this is that, because the list is ordered, there are now faster search algorithms that can be used on it, such as quicksort.
+Of course, because we have stipulated that the list be ordered, there are now faster search algorithms that can be used on it, such as quicksort.
+This obviates the use of sequential sort.